 Undergraduate and Accelerated Degree Program students who wish to officially withdraw must contact the Registrar's Office and complete a Statement of Withdrawal Form.
 New Dimensions students who wish to officially withdraw must contact the Student Service's Office and complete a Change of Status Form.
-The date that the student begins the school's withdrawal process, or notifies the school of their intent to leave the program, is the Date of Determination (DOD).
+The Date of Determination (DOD) is 14 days from the student's Last Day of Attendance (LDA) (or less if applicable).
 Upon a student's withdrawal, notification is provided to the Financial Aid Office in writing.
-The last day of attendance is the last day the student attended class based on attendance records and is considered the withdrawal date.
+The LDA is the last day the student attended class based on attendance records and is considered the withdrawal date.
 The Registrar's Office uses this date to report enrollment status to the National Clearinghouse.

-If the student returns to the same program at the same school within the same academic year of the withdrawal, the student would be considered to be in the same term/enrollment period, and the student's eligibility for Title IV aid should be the same as if the student had not left.
+If the student returns to the same program at the same school within the same academic year of the withdrawal, the student would be considered to be in the same term/payment period, and the student's eligibility for Title IV aid should be the same as if the student had not left.
 For a student who withdraws and returns within the same academic year, a school may extend the original loan period and schedule new disbursement dates for second or subsequent disbursements.